Updated as of 6/23/2025

 Sponsor proposal review timelines may be extended while federal agencies navigate pauses on federal assistance funding in specific areas.

-Verify that funding announcements have not been revised or postponed.
+Reconfirm that funding announcements have not been revised or postponed.
+If available, consider signing up for alerts from the federal agency or sponsor.

 Awards